guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 Such services need low latency and high reliability.
 Other teams use Bigtable as a repository for data that they use to perform offline analysis on a regular basis.
 These teams tend to be more concerned about throughput than reliability.
 Risk tolerance for these two use cases is quite distinct.

-One approach to meeting the needs of boths use cases is to engineer all infrastructure services to be ultra-reliable.
+One approach to meeting the needs of both use cases is to engineer all infrastructure services to be ultra-reliable.
 Given the fact that these infrastructure services also tend to aggregate huge amounts of resources, such an approach is usually far too expensive in practice.
 To understand the different needs of the different types of users, you can look at the desired state of the request queue for each type of Bigtable user.

 **Types of failures**

-The low-latency user wants Bigtable's request queues to be empty so that the system can process each oustanding request immediately upon arrival (Indeed, inefficient queuing is often a cause of high tail latency).
+The low-latency user wants Bigtable's request queues to be empty so that the system can process each outstanding request immediately upon arrival (Indeed, inefficient queuing is often a cause of high tail latency).
 The user concerned with offline analysis is more interested in system throughput, so that user wants request queues to never be empty.
-To optimise for throughput, the Bigtable system should never need to idle while waiting for its next request.
+To optimize for throughput, the Big-table system should never need to idle while waiting for its next request.

 As you can see, success and failure are antithetical for these sets of users.
 Success for the low-latency user is failure for the user concerned with offline analysis.